 In this chapter, we will see how to save project templates, either for your own use or for sharing with the wider world.
 We will look at the Project Panel, which manages your project's metadata and the status of files and plug-ins being used.
 We will talk a bit about the global groove settings and how they impact your project.
 We will show ways to share content between projects.
-And finally, we will examine exporting audio and MIDI from Bitwig Studio.
+And finally, we will examine exporting audio, MIDI, and even your entire project content from Bitwig Studio.